geersch/nestjs-getting-started/docs/11-vitest.md

 ```

 Using the default import from the module will work fine when running the tests.
 For dependencies that are also used by the application, you might have to resort to using `require`, but do apply this only when necessary.

+## Known Issues

+- The VSCode plugin for Vitest has some issues that users have reported.
+  - Firstly, it often displays an error message stating that it could not find test results when trying to run a test.
+  - Secondly, the plugin does not work well with `describe.each`, `it.each`, or `test.each`.
+This can lead to unexpected behavior.
+  - Moreover, there seems to be little to no active development on the plugin.
+- Another issue is that code cannot be transpiled with `esbuild` if it relies on decorator metadata being emitted.
+This is particularly problematic for NestJS, which requires this feature.
+Although TypeScript 5 supports decorators, it does not yet support emitting decorator metadata, which is a separate proposal that is still in stage 2.
+There is a proposal by the TC39 committee for decorator metadata, but `esbuild` will only support it if it is implemented by TypeScript.
+- Last, but not least, I experienced issues with the SWC transpiler.
+While the source maps it generates are usually correct, there are cases where they are not, leading to frustrating debugging sessions.
+Additionally, version `1.3.39`of SWC introduced a bug where it emits `null` instead of `undefined` in certain edge cases.